 Your credit amounts are automatically calculated based on the dependent and income information you have entered.
 To review your child tax credit and additional child tax credit:

 The provisions of the American Recovery and Reinvestment Act (ARRA) changed the way the additional child tax credit is figured.
 As a result, more families are now eligible for the credit.

 The ARRA reduced the minimum earned income amount used to calculate the additional child tax credit to $3,000.
 Before the ARRA, the minimum earned income amount was set to rise to $12,550.
-Reducing the amount to $3,000 allows more taxpayers to use the additional child tax credit, and increases the amount of payments they may receive.
+Reducing the amount to $3,000 allowed more taxpayers to use the additional child tax credit, and increased the amount of payments they received.

 The Tax Relief Act of 2010 extended these changes through 2011 and 2012.
 The American Taxpayer Relief Act of 2012 further extended the changes through December 2017.